WDD 131: Dynamic Web Fundamentals

 Overview

-Functions in JavaScript are common programming control structures.
-They are blocks of code that can be called by name multiple times throughout a program to perform specific tasks.
-Functions can receive input data and return output data back to the caller.
+Functions are fundamental building blocks in JavaScript.
+They are reusable blocks of code you can call by name to perform specific tasks.
+Functions can receive input data and return output to the caller.

 Prepare